aframevr/aframe-site/src/docs/primitives/index.md

 section_order: 2
 ---

 Primitives are concise, semantic building blocks blocks that wrap A-Frame's underlying [entity-component](../core/) system.
-A-Frame ships with a handful built-in primitives for common use cases such as `<a-cube>`, `<a-model>`, and `<a-sky>`.
+A-Frame ships with a handful of built-in primitives for common use cases such as `<a-cube>`, `<a-model>`, and `<a-sky>`.
 These primitives are to help people get started with using A-Frame.
-To uncover the full composability and extensibility of A-Frame, dive down into the underlying [entity-component system](../core/index.html).
+To uncover the full composability and extensibility of A-Frame, dive down into the underlying [entity-component system](../core/).

 Using primitives, to create a red cube that's 3 meters wide, we can write: